-Subfloor irregularities and undulation may cause any wood floor installation to develop hollow spots between the flooring and subfloor and/or lead to noise, i.e. speaking, popping or crackling.
+Subfloor irregularities and undulation may cause any wood floor installation to develop hollow spots between the flooring and subfloor.
 These hollow spots are NOT the result of any wood floor manufacturing defect and are NOT covered by the flooring manufacturer warranty.

 As part of your subfloor preparation remove any existing base, shoe mold or doorway thresholds.
-These items can be replaced after installation, but should be replaced in such a way as to allow at least $\frac{1}{4}$ " room for expansion around the perimeter of the room.
-All door casings should be notched out or undercut to allow for $\frac{1}{4}$ " room expansion and to avoid difficult scribe cuts.
-This is easily done by placing a piece of the engineered product on the subfloor as a height guide for your handsaw or iamb saw.
+These items can be replaced after installation, but should be replaced in such a way as to allow at least $\frac{1}{2}$ " room for expansion around the perimeter of the room.
+All door casings should be notched out or undercut to allow for $\frac{1}{2}$ " room expansion and to avoid difficult scribe cuts.
+This is easily done by placing a piece of the engineered product on the subfloor as a height guide for your handsaw or jamb saw.